Oakland Emery Arms

 The Oakland Emery Arms were a minor league baseball team based in Oakland, California.
 In 1910 and 1911, Oakland teams played as members of the Class D level Central California League.
 The 1910 "Oakland Basches" preceded the Emery Arms and played a partial season in the league.

-Oakland hosted home Central California League home games at Dover Street Park.
+The Oakland teams hosted home Central California League home games at Dover Street Park, which is still in use as a public park.

 History

 Before Oakland joined the Central California League, the 1909 Oakland Invaders played as members of the California State League, winning the 1909 league championship.

 The 1910 Oakland "Basches" began minor league play in the Class D level Central California League during the season.
 The league franchises were unstable during two seasons of play, with Oakland being no exception.
 The league began play its first season of play on April 17, 1910, with the schedule ending on November 6, 1910.
 Eight teams started 1910 league play, with seven of the eight teams moving during the season.
 Three teams moved twice or more, while three teams disbanded.
 In all, 15 different sites were used in the 1910 season, with two cities hosting two different Central California League teams.

 The eventual Oakland franchise played in four cities during the 1910 season.
-On May 5 1910, the Santa Rosa Fruit Pickers began the mobility, when the team moved to Alameda, playing as the Alameda Brackets.
+On May 5, 1910, the Santa Rosa Fruit Pickers began the mobility, when the team moved to Alameda, playing as the Alameda Brackets.
 On July 10, 1910, Alameda moved to Oakland, where the franchise played as the Oakland Basches.
 Finally, Oakland moved to Berkley on July 31, 1910.

-When the Central California League ended their season on November 6, 1910, the Santa Rosa Prune Pickers/Alameda Bracketts/Oakland Basches/Berkeley team was in 4th place.
-The team ended the Central California League regular season with a record of 14–15, finishing 4.5 games behind the 1st place Richmond Merchants, as William Bailey and T. Walker served as managers.
+When the Central California League ended their season on November 6, 1910, the Santa Rosa Prune Pickers/Alameda Bracketts/Oakland Basches/Berkeley team was in fourth place.
+The team ended the Central California League regular season with a record of 14–15, finishing 4.5 games behind the first place Richmond Merchants, as William Bailey and T. Walker served as managers.

 The 1911 Oakland "Emery Arms" continued Central California League play after the team was established during the season.
 On June 4, 1911, the Elmhurst Carroll & Tilden team moved to Oakland.
 The team then folded in Oakland on June 18, 1910.
 When the league folded, Oakland had already ended their 1911 season with a record of 4–7, playing under manager George Worthington.
-After beginning play on April 9, 1911, the Central California League permanently folded on July 9, 1911, with Oakland credited with a 6th place finish.
-Oakland finished 5.0 games behind the 1st place San Leandro Cherry Pickers.
+After beginning play on April 9, 1911, the Central California League permanently folded on July 9, 1911, with Oakland credited with a sixth place finish.
+Oakland finished 5.0 games behind the first place San Leandro Cherry Pickers.

 The Oakland Oaks of the Class A level Pacific Coast League also played in the 1910 and 1911 seasons.
 The Oaks played at Freeman's Park.